tobp03/live-asl-translation/README.md

 ## Features
 - Pose-based sign language recognition using MediaPipe Holistic
 - Normalization and preprocessing of landmark sequences
-- GRU-based model trained on 200 unique glosses (271 total classes including duplicates)
+- GRU-based model trained on 200 unique glosses (271 total classes including duplicates) (with 80% accuracy on validation)
 - Real-time webcam-based translation with LLM for sentence refinement (OpenAI GPT)